-28 2.2 Overall program for multi-object cattle rumination identification
+Overall program for multi-object cattle rumination identification

-The overall technical program for multi-object cattle rumination identification is shown in Figure 3.
+The overall technical program for multi-object cattle rumination identification is shown in Fig. 3.
 The main steps in identifying rumination were as follows:

-(1) Training the object detection model: The YOLOv4 model was trained using the previouslyprepared dataset, and the object detection model was obtained.

-(2) Tracking and extracting cattle heads: The head image of each cow in the video was obtained by combining the trained YOLOv4 model with the Kernelized Correlation Filter (KCF) tracking algorithm.

-(3) Constructing a rumination recognition algorithm specific to cattle: The rumination recognition algorithm was constructed using previous YOLOv4 object detection results and the frame difference method.
+- (1) Training the object detection model: The YOLOv4 model was trained using the previously prepared dataset, and the object detection model was obtained. - (2) Tracking and extracting cattle heads: The head image of each cow in the video was obtained by combining the trained YOLOv4 model with the KCF tracking algorithm. - (3) Constructing a rumination recognition algorithm specific to cattle: The rumination recognition algorithm was constructed using previous YOLOv4 object detection results and the frame difference method.

+Fig. 3.
+Schematic diagram of the overall technical solution.
+KCF, kernelized correlation filter, YOLO, You Only Look Once.

-4 (4) Multi-object cattle rumination identification: After head images were obtained for all cattle in 5 the video, the rumination recognition algorithm was used to determine whether each cow was 6 ruminating, rumination time, and number of chews.
+(4) Multi-object cattle rumination identification: After head images were obtained for all cattle in the video, the rumination recognition algorithm was used to determine whether each cow was ruminating, rumination time, and number of chews.

-7 2.3 Training the object detection model
+Training the object detection model

-8 YOLOv4 was chosen for object detection.
-The platform was Ubuntu 16.04.7 and the processor was 9 an Intel(R) Core(TM) i9-9900K at 3.60GHz, with two 11GB NVIDIA GeForce GTX 2080Ti GPUs 10 and 64GB RAM.
-The YOLOv4 model structure is shown in Figure 3a.
-Figure 4 shows some of the 11 object detection results by the trained model.
+YOLOv4 was chosen for object detection.
+The platform was Ubuntu 16.04.7 and the processor was an Intel(R) Core(TM) i9-9900K at 3.60GHz, with two 11GB NVIDIA GeForce GTX 2080Ti GPUs and 64GB RAM.
+The YOLOv4 model structure is shown in Figs. 3A and 4 shows some of the object detection results by the trained model.

-12 2.4 Tracking and extracting cattle heads
+Tracking and extracting cattle heads